Blockchain technology in banking will bring changes to client value networks. This article focuses on the following:

-- How does blockchain affect financial services: New alternative financial services providers will emerge, and services that are currently billable will become free or virtually free (including payments, custodial accounts, etc.).
+- How does Blockchain affect financial services?
+New alternative financial services providers will emerge, and services that are currently billable will become free or virtually free (including payments, custodial accounts, etc.)

-- Highly relevant client-facing processes; these are value-adding processes for the client and revenue-generating processes for the bank.
+- Highly relevant client-facing processes; these are value-adding processes for the client and revenue-generating processes for the bank

-- Supporting processes, which outnumber client-facing processes by one or two orders of magnitude.
+- Supporting processes, which outnumber client-facing processes by one or two orders of magnitude

-Compliance and regulatory processes, which do not directly add value for the client or the bank, but represent a requirement.
+- Compliance and regulatory processes, which do not directly add value for the client or the bank, but represent a requirement

 Key Banking Processes

-In the following table, key banking processes are divided into the “1st level Category” and the “2nd Level Category”:
+In the following table, key banking processes are divided into the “1st Level Category” and the “2nd Level Category”:

-Client opening processes — these processes are related to opening new client relationships.
+These processes are related to opening new client relationships.
 It encompasses KYC (Know Your Client) and establishing who is the beneficial owner or the real owner of the assets.

 Client opening also covers product opening processes.
 Different products require different setup parameters from the client.
 For example, when ordering a credit card, you can specify whether it is “silver”, “gold” or “platinum” and whether there a need for a partner credit card (with corresponding fees).